-HRAs: Health Reimbursement Arrangements (HRAs) are employer-sponsored plans which allow employers to reimburse substantiated employee medical expenses up to a maximum amount.
-Unlike a flexible spending arrangement (FSA) under section 125, unused HRA amounts may be used in later years.
-HRAs may not be funded by salary reduction.
-Employers may also provide health coverage through an FSA.
-HRAs are employer-provided health coverage that disqualify individuals from contributing to HSAs unless the HRA is designed to be compatible with HSA, such as being limited to reimbursing certain permitted or disregarded coverage and preventive care (limited purpose HRAs), reimbursing expenses after the deductible of the HDHP is satisfied (post-deductible HRAs), or combinations.
-The disqualification from HSA contributions applies regardless of whether the HRA coverage is provided by the employer of the individual or spouse of the individual.
+HRAs and FSAs: Health reimbursement arrangements (HRAs) and flexible spending arrangements (FSAs) are employer-sponsored plans which allow employers to reimburse substantiated employee medical expenses up to a maximum amount.
+Unlike an FSA, unused HRA amounts may be used in later years and HRAs may not be funded by salary reduction.
+HRAs and FSAs are employer-provided health coverage that disqualify individuals from contributing to HSAs unless the HRA or FSA is designed to be compatible with HSA, such as being limited to reimbursing certain permitted or disregarded coverage and preventive care (limited purpose HRAs or FSAs), reimbursing expenses after the deductible of the HDHP is satisfied (post-deductible HRAs or FSAs), or combinations.
+The disqualification from HSA contributions applies regardless of whether the HRA or FSA coverage is provided by the employer of the individual or spouse of the individual.